wp-plugins/enhanced-tooltipglossary/readme.txt

 Stable tag: 2.0.7

 Parses posts for defined glossary terms and adds links to the glossary term page.
 Hovering over the link shows a tooltip with the definition.
 A glossary index with all definition is automatically created

+== Description ==

+Parses posts for defined glossary terms and adds links to the glossary term page containing the definition.
+The plugin also creates a tooltip containing the definition which is displayed when users mouseover the term.

 This plug can be used for the following use-cases:
 * Create a dictionary of terms in your site
 * Add tooltip to predefined terms in your site